 In PPC, you can use KPIs to determine how successful your campaigns were.

 Understanding the key indicators of campaign performance is essential for anyone working in PPC right from the get-go.
 The goal of every single PPC campaign should be matched to different KPIs first during the campaign planning phase.

 Proper measurement of your campaign performance is the only way to demonstrate ROI both to your clients and to your employer.
-If you’re unsure about exactly which KPIs to use, start here.

 Every conversion starts with a click.
 That’s why clicks are an early indicator of PPC campaign success.

 This KPI measures how many people clicked on your ad.

 Campaign managers often check in on accounts throughout the month to pause ads that are not performing and even increase the bids on ads that are.

 Clicks are a great KPI for that mid-month account performance checkup; however, the success of a campaign shouldn’t be determined solely by clicks.

 Similar to measuring how many clicks your campaign generated, CTR is a key metric for campaign performance.

 CTR is measured by dividing the total number of clicks your campaign got in the month (or period being reported) by its total impressions.
 This equation tells you that out of say 1,000 impressions, your ad was clicked 100 times and your CTR is 10 percent for example.